sjb1061/Actinula_Paper/README.md

 # Actinula_Paper
+Welcome!
-This contains the developmental transcriptome work for the Actinula paper along with the R scripts used to make figures
+This repository contains my developmental transcriptome and gene expression work for the actinula paper along with the R scripts used to make figures.
+I am currently working on updating and adding all of the scripts used in this analysis.

 ## Work Flow/Steps for Developmental Transciptome Work and Gene Set Investigation
 We sequenced *Ectopleura crocea* Actinula larvae at the 6 developmental stages (star embryo, preactinula, actinula (precompetent), settling (competent), settled, and metamorphosed juvenile polyps).
 Samples were pooled with ~25 larva per replicate and each stage contained 6 replicates.